-The amendments proposed herein have been reviewed under Executive Order 12988, Civil Justice Reform.
+The amendments contained in this rule have been reviewed under Executive Order 12988, Civil Justice Reform.
 They are not intended to have retroactive effect.
-If adopted, the proposed amendments would not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with the amendments.
+The amendments will not preempt any State or local laws, regulations, or policies, unless they represent an irreconcilable conflict with the amendments.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
-Under section 608c(15)(A) of the Act, any handler subject to an order may file with the Secretary a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
+Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 A handler is afforded the opportunity for a hearing on the petition.
-After the hearing the Secretary would rule on the petition.
-The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review the Secretary's ruling on the petition, provided an action is filed not later than 20 days after date of the entry of the ruling.
+After the hearing USDA would rule on the petition.
+The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after date of the entry of the ruling.